tugot17/Data-Science-Project-Template/README.md

-# Data-Science-Project-Template
+# Data-Science-Project-Templat
-Universal template for your datascience project
+Universal template for your datascience project.

+As a backbone we use [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook) image, which probably aready contains the data-science package that you are interested in.

 ## How to run it